Yamakasi: History

 The development of the Yamakasi is traced back through David Belle to his father Raymond Belle, who was heavily influenced by Georges Hébert's methode naturelle.
-The group also drew influence from Asian culture and Asian martial arts, including the acrobatic antics of Jackie Chan in his Hong Kong action films, the martial arts philosophy of Bruce Lee, the Japanese shōnen manga and anime series Dragon Ball, and the martial arts films of Jean-Claude Van Damme.
+The group also drew influence from Asian culture and Asian martial arts, including the acrobatic antics of Jackie Chan in his Hong Kong action films, the martial arts philosophy of Bruce Lee, and the martial arts films of Jean-Claude Van Damme.
 They considered Bruce Lee to be the "unofficial president" of their group.

 David initially trained on his own, and after moving to Lisses found other young men (including his cousins) who had similar desires and they began to train together.
 The group put themselves through challenges that forced them to find physical and mental strength to succeed.
 Examples included training without food or water, or sleeping on the floor without a blanket, to learn to endure the cold.

 The group began calling themselves the Yamakasi - Congolese Lingala ya makási, meaning strong in one's person.
 They called their activity l'art du déplacement - the art of movement.
 To join the group, new members had to be recommended by an existing member and then pass tests to evaluate their motivation for joining.
 The group complemented their training with values and principles shared with all members, such as honesty, respect, humility, sacrifice and hard work.

 For example, no one in the group was permitted to be late for training, as it would hold back the whole group.
 If any member completed a challenge, everyone else had to do the same thing.
 During their training no one was allowed to be negative or to complain.
 Few excuses were allowed.
 For instance, if someone claimed that his shoes were too worn out in order to make a jump, he had to do it anyway, even if it meant doing the jump barefoot.
 At the same time, everyone was required to have knowledge of their own limits.